minio/docs/source/reference/minio-mc/mc-head.rst

 View Partial Contents of an Object with Specific Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc head version-id` to return the first 10 lines of the
+Use :mc-cmd:`mc head --version-id` to return the first 10 lines of the
 object at a specific point-in-time in the past:

 .. code-block:: shell